“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 When Does Carpal Laxity Syndrome Occur?

-Carpal Laxity Syndrome typically occurs in puppies between the ages of 6 and 16 weeks.
+CLS typically occurs in puppies between the ages of 6 and 16 weeks, with some literature citing it occurs most often between 6 and 10-week-old puppies (Altunamaz & Ozsoy, 2006).
 This period is critical for bone and joint development, and rapid growth can contribute to the condition.
 It is more commonly seen in larger and giant breeds due to their faster growth rates and higher weight, which puts more stress on their developing joints.

 Why Are Males More Often Affected?

-Growth Rate: Male puppies generally grow faster and larger than females, leading to greater stress on their developing joints.
+Growth Rate: Male large-breed puppies generally grow faster and larger than females (Helmink et al., 2000; Tangerud et al., 2007), leading to possibly greater stress on their developing joints.

 Weight: Male puppies' increased weight can strain their bones and joints during the critical growth phase.

-Hormonal Differences: Hormonal variations between males and females can also influence bone and joint development, making males more susceptible to conditions like CLS.
+Hormonal Differences: Hormonal variations between males and females can also influence bone and joint development, making males possibly more susceptible to conditions like CLS.
+One possible link may be via testosterone’s influence on weight gain within the first 60 days of life (Fusi et al., 2020).

-While its origin is largely unclear (Harasen, 2010), Carpal Laxity Syndrome may be attributed to several factors, including:
+While its origin is largely unclear (Harasen, 2010), CLS may be attributed to several factors, including:

 Genetics: Certain breeds, especially larger and giant breeds like Dobermans, are more predisposed to CLS due to rapid growth rates.
-As such, some research suggests that CLS may be hereditary in Doberman Pinschers.
+As such, some research suggests that CLS may be hereditary in Doberman Pinschers (Atalan et al., 2009).

-Nutrition: Imbalances in key nutrients, particularly calcium and phosphorus, can affect bone development.
+Nutrition: Research is limited, but some studies show that some puppies with carpal laxity syndrome have slightly elevated levels of serum calcium and phosphorus, elevation of one of the other minerals, or magnesium (Altunamaz & Ozsoy, 2006).
+Imbalances in key nutrients, particularly calcium and phosphorus, can affect bone development.
 Puppies need a well-balanced diet to ensure proper growth.
 Thus, whether you feed raw, gently cooked, or dry food, you need to pay particular attention to the calcium-phosphorus contents of the food.
-The reason is that too much calcium can cause a disproportionate growth of bone versus muscles and tendons.
-The result is muscle and tendons are too short, which leads to carpal hyperflexion.
+The reason is that, from a logical, not a direct, canine-related empirical standpoint, too much calcium (Weir & Barnette, n.d) may cause disproportionate growth of bone versus muscles and tendons.
+The result may be that muscles and tendons are too short, which could lead to carpal hyperflexion.

-Exercise: Both over-exercising and lack of appropriate exercise can contribute to CLS.
+Exercise: Both over-exercising and lack of appropriate exercise may contribute to CLS (Weir & Barnette, n.d).
 Puppies need moderate exercise to strengthen their muscles without overstraining their joints.
-Moreover, slippery floors, such as wood or tile floors, are believed to contribute to the condition.
+Moreover, slippery floors (Weir & Barnette, n.d), such as wood or tile floors, are believed to contribute to the condition.

 Symptoms of Carpal Laxity Syndrome